TosbackCgusBridge-Bot/CGUs-versions/Deviantart/unknown.md

 To file a DMCA takedown notice, you may use our form here.
-This form requires a deviantART account, which is available at no charge by signing up.
+This form requires a DeviantArt account, which is available at no charge by signing up.
 Otherwise you may use the following method:

-Written notice should be sent by mail or by PDF attached to an email to deviantART's designated agent as follows:
+Written notice should be sent by mail or by PDF attached to an email to DeviantArt's designated agent as follows:

 DMCA Complaints
-deviantART, Inc.
+DeviantArt, Inc.
 attn.
 Daniel Sowers Jr
 7095 Hollywood Blvd #788
 Hollywood, CA 90028 Fax: 323.645.6001